 Below is a graphical Metaphor for the KTM Duke 390.

-2018 Update: After covering 65,000 kms with no major problems on my Duke 390, I have handed over the motorcycle to my trusted mechanic to have the engine checked since it needs reconditioning.
+2018 Update: After covering 65,000 kms with no major problems on my Duke 390, I have handed over the motorcycle a mechanic to have the engine checked since it needs reconditioning.
 You read that right.

 A high compression engine wears out pretty soon and as a result, I began to experience a drop in power output after crossing the 55,000 kms mark.
 There’s nothing wrong with the motorcycle, such power houses are made this way.
 In fact, the service executives at KTM always viewed my motorcycle with surprise when I told them of my odometer reading, especially since they’re used to replacing pistons between 30,000 and 40,000 kms.
+And that just raises the per kilometer cost you’ll have to incur on this motorcycle which sort of gets worrying after 3 or 4 years of ownership.
 I’ve been making videos about the same episode, explaining the symptoms I faced with power loss, examining the piston and other worn out parts.
 Do check them out below!

 Recommended products for the KTM Duke 390: